-PROPOSAL: Suspension of Climate Emergency Initiatives
+PROPOSAL: Reduction to the Climate Emergency Budget

-More about this option: This saving proposal would see the suspension of the budget for climate emergency action plan projects, for the period of one year.
+More about this option: This saving proposal would see the reduction of the budget for climate emergency action plan projects, for the period of one year.
 External funding will be sought to continue environmental projects where available.
+This proposal does not affect the Council's commitment to responding with ongoing action to the environment and climate emergency declaration.
+The budget, which was introduced 2 years ago, is used to support environment and climate emergency projects and initiatives.